pantsmanuk/fpm/README.md

 Colofon
 =======

-PHP 7.0 FPM with the mysqli extension enabled because docker within phpstorm is (currently) only working with native Docker via docker-compose.yaml files, and that means no Dockerfile.
+PHP 7.0 FPM with the mcrypt and mysqli extensions enabled because docker within phpstorm is (currently) only working with native Docker via docker-compose.yaml files, and that means no Dockerfile.
 Also includes nullmailer to test email functionality (sendmail) in PHP applications.

 Usage
 =====